MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 * **Scenario**: The developer was trying to load another app inside of a different app's tab using a Task Module in Microsoft Teams.

-* **Resolution**: The developer cannot load a different TeamsJS app inside of a task module/dialog.
+* **Resolution**: The developer can't load a different TeamsJS app inside of a task module/dialog.
 The loading information and context will be based on the manifest of the app that triggered the dialog.
 Instead, the developer can use Deeplinks instead of tasks.startTask method.

 * **Source**: [View](https://github.com/officedev/microsoft-teams-library-js/issues/1301)